MicrosoftDocs/sql-docs/docs/integration-services/fabric-integration/integrate-fabric-data-warehouse.md

 More detail instructions refer to [Ingest data into your Warehouse using the COPY statement](/fabric/data-warehouse/ingest-data-copy).

-> [!NOTE]
+### Known limitations

-> Warehouse supports a subset of T-SQL data types and not all T-SQL all commands are currently supported.
+Fabric data Warehouse supports a subset of T-SQL data types and not all T-SQL all commands are currently supported.
 Your packages might be failed due to unsupported features.
 For details, please check [Data types in Warehouse](/fabric/data-warehouse/data-types?branch=main) and [T-SQL surface area](/fabric/data-warehouse/tsql-surface-area).

 ### References
 [T-SQL surface area - Microsoft Fabric | Microsoft Learn](/fabric/data-warehouse/tsql-surface-area)